 Calgary is the fifth largest urban area of Canada, with approximately 1.2 million residents.
 While the downtown has been majorly developed thanks to Alberta’s oil industry, the city of Calgary has many steps to take in order to properly develop its charging infrastructure.

 Today, there are public charging stations (Level 2 and 3) within a radius of 10 miles in Calgary.
 Included in these are free charging stations within the city.
-You can locate them by using apps like ChargeHub’s charging station map, available for iOS and Android devices.
+You can locate them by using apps like ChargeHub’s charging station map.

 With ChargeHub’s map, you will see the many charging networks established in the city of Calgary.
 Charging stations include Tesla, ChargePoint, Sun Country Highway and many more.